Understanding challenges to the interpretation of disaggregated evaluations of algorithmic fairness

-Concretely, we compute performance in a mapped distribution with a weighted average of the form $M_a \coloneqq \int w*m(R, Y) P(R, Y \mid v) P(v) \mathrm{d} v$ for weights $w \propto P(A=a \mid V)$, computed separately for each subgroup.
-This is a computation of a metric over the entire population, weighted such that the distribution of $V$ has been set to $P(V \mid A=a)$ and the distribution of $\{Y, R\}$ to $\int P(R, Y \mid v) P(v \mid A=a) \mathrm{d} v$.
-With this construction, the relevant comparison is with the analogous unweighted average computed on the subgroup $A=a$, yielding a statistic $T_a \coloneqq \mathbb{E}[m(R, Y) \mid A=a] - M_a$.
-In supplementary section \ref{sec:methods:weighting}, we provide additional technical details regarding this weighting approach and describe alternative configurations of the weights, including the approach of \citet{cai2023diagnosing} that maps the data to a region of shared overlap between a pair of distributions.
+We then define $T_a \coloneqq \mathbb{E}[m(R, Y) \mid A=a] - M_a$ as the difference between the performance for subgroup $A=a$ and $M_a$.
+In Supplementary Section \ref{sec:methods:weighting}, we provide additional details regarding this approach and describe alternative configurations of the weights, including the approach of \citet{cai2023diagnosing} that maps the data to a region of shared overlap between a pair of distributions.
+Pseudo-code for calculating $T_a$ in a setting where $P(A=a \mid V)$ is given or estimated is given in Algorithms \ref{alg:oracle} and \ref{alg:cross_fit}, respectively.

 This form of controlled evaluation is perhaps best understood as a form of conditional independence testing.
 Consider that if $\{R, Y\} \perp A \mid V$, the distribution that $M_a$ is computed with respect to is identical to the subgroup distribution, and thus $T_a$ must be zero.
 It follows that a hypothesis test for whether $T_a$ differs from zero corresponds to a conditional independence test against the null hypothesis that $\{R, Y\} \perp A \mid V$.
 A few specific configurations of $V$ and $Z$ correspond to notable conditional independence tests.
 For example, when $V=X$ and $Z=X$, the test corresponds to a test against the null hypothesis $Y \perp A \mid X$.
 Furthermore, if $V = R$, regardless of whether $Z$ is $X$ or $\{X, A\}$, the test corresponds to a test for sufficiency, as $\{R, Y\} \perp A \mid R$ simplifies to $Y \perp A \mid R$.

 For the causal settings we study in this work, $T_a$ is expected to be zero when $V$ is chosen to be a variable marked with $\textrm{\cmark}$ in Table \ref{tab:performance_properties}.
 Therefore, in a setting where the causal structure is not known, observing that $T_a$ is non-zero provides evidence against the set of assumptions and conditions that imply $\{R, Y\} \perp A \mid V$.
 For example, observing that $T_a$ for a subgroup-agnostic model is non-zero after controlling for $X$ provides evidence against the hypothesis that the data were generated under the covariate shift graph, regardless of whether the model is Bayes-optimal or arbitrary.